-We are so glad you chose WCA for your child's education.
-At WCA, your child will receive a Christ-centered education in an environment filled with love and support.
+We are so glad that you chose WCA for your child's education.
+At the WCA your child will receive a Christ-centered education in an environment filled with love and support.

-WCA is a vital ministry of First United Methodist Church and we fully support our children, teachers and families.
+WCA is a vital ministry of Living Hope Church and we fully support our children, teachers, and families.
 Several times throughout the year, the church and school partner together for community missions and outreach.
 Our goal is to show the love of God in positive and practical ways.